Navid200/xDrip/docs/Nightscout/NS_Install.md

 After a reboot, choose item 3 on the menu "Installation Phase 2" and enter.

 You will be asked to choose API-SECRET.
 Enter a password and take note.
 You will need it to access Nightscout.

+If you are presented with the prompt to enter your FreeDNS user ID and password instead, please close the window.
+Open a new window using SSH.
+Use item 12 from the menu to reboot.
+Wiat 30 seconds.
+Click on retry to reconnect.
+Run installation phase 2 again.

 <video width="400" controlsList="nodownload" src="./video/Install4.mp4" controls>
 </video>
 <br/>